Gauge invariant spectral analysis of quark hadronization dynamics

 Keeping in mind the outlined phenomenological applications -- but independently of these -- one can leverage the strong $k^{-} \gg |\bm{k_T}| \gg k^{+}$ ordering to give the inclusive jet correlator in Eq.~\eqref{eq:TMDcor} a ``twist'' decomposition controlled by a power counting scale $\Lambda$~\cite{Accardi:2019luo,Accardi:2020iqn}:

 where $\gamma^\mu$ are Dirac matrices and we suppressed the Dirac indices for simplicity.
+Notice that the coefficients $\alpha$ and $\zeta$ are only functions of $k^-$, while $\omega$ is a function of both $k^{-}$ and $\bm{k_T}$.
+This is indeed the case as it will be further discussed below and will also be shown in Sec.~\ref{s:generic_gauge} by an explicit calculation of these coefficients.
 Notice that we did not include time-reversal odd (T-odd) structures in the decomposition \eqref{eq:jet_decomp}, since these are not allowed in the fully inclusive hadronization of a quark described by the inclusive jet function $J$~\cite{Accardi:2020iqn}.
 On the contrary, T-odd structures would be allowed in less inclusive observables, such as with identified jet (see e.g. Refs.~\cite{Liu:2021ewb,Lai:2022aly}) or in one- and two-particle semi-inclusive measurements~\cite{Metz:2016swz}.
 Likewise we have not included any parity odd (P-odd) structures.

 The $\alpha(k^-), \zeta(k^-)$ and $\omega(k^-,\bm{k_T}^2)$ are, respectively, the twist-$2$, twist-$3$ and twist-$4$ coefficients of the jet correlator, and can be obtained by projecting Eq.~(\ref{eq:TMDcor}) onto suitable Dirac structures.
 Denoting the projection of $J$ onto a generic Dirac matrix $\Gamma$ by \bea J^{[\Gamma]} \equiv \Tr \left[J\, \frac{\Gamma}{2} \right] = \frac{1}{2}\int dk^{+}\Tr{\left[\Xi\, \frac{\Gamma}{2} \right]}, \eea one finds: